The Media and Entertainment Law Review: Latvia

-One of the most prominent European Court of Human Rights (ECHR) cases dealing with journalists' rights to the protection of sources, where the state police had overstepped its borders – the Nagla case – comes from Latvia.
-However, this situation should not be seen as a norm, but rather an isolated misunderstanding, as there have been no similar matters in recent years.
+One of the most prominent European Court of Human Rights (ECtHR) cases dealing with journalists' rights to the protection of sources, where the state police had overstepped its borders – the Nagla case31 – comes from Latvia.
+However, this situation should not be seen as the norm, but rather an isolated misunderstanding, as there have been no similar matters in recent years.

-In 2017, the head of the Corruption Prevention and Combatting Bureau wanted to access information acquired by a Latvian magazine; however, the Journalists' Association condemned this action.
+In 2017, the head of the Corruption Prevention and Combating Bureau wanted to access information acquired by a Latvian magazine; however, the Journalists' Association condemned this action.32

 v Private action against publication

-Protection against defamation is enjoyed not only by natural persons but also by legal entities.
-The circumstance that information is false itself is not sufficient for commencing defamation proceedings, and the attitude and actions taken since the first appearance of the information in question are also taken into account.
-The remedies offered by the Civil Law are withdrawal of information and payment of non-pecuniary damages.
-If the content is disseminated by mass media, actions for withdrawal of information must be brought against the disseminator of the information, not the source providing it.
+Protection against defamation is enjoyed not only by natural persons but also by legal entities.35 The circumstance that information is false itself is not sufficient for commencing defamation proceedings,36 and the attitude and actions taken since the first appearance of the information in question are also taken into account.37 The remedies offered by the Civil Law are withdrawal of information and payment of non-pecuniary damages.
+If the content is disseminated by mass media, actions for withdrawal of information must be brought against the disseminator of the information, not the source providing it.38

-Regarding trade secrets, the court emphasises the responsibilities of the operators themselves to take reasonable steps for protecting secrets and preventing their disclosure.
-Although detailed argumentation is required, the court holds the right to decide whether information should not be considered and protected as a trade secret.
+Regarding trade secrets, the court emphasises the responsibilities of the operators themselves to take reasonable steps for protecting secrets and preventing their disclosure.40 Although detailed argumentation is required, the court holds the right to decide whether information should not be considered and protected as a trade secret.41

 vi Government action against publication

-In recent years, there have not been any publicly discussed cases regarding governmental attempts to suppress publications or retaliate against journalists.
+In recent years, there have not been any publicly discussed cases regarding governmental attempts to suppress publication, or retaliation against journalists.
 Article 4 of the Press Law prohibits any interference in the operations of the mass media.

-However, the concerns of the public arose in May 2019 when the media supervisor, the NEMMC, initiated an administrative case against private channel TV3, arguing that it had breached the duty to distribute only true facts.
-As this case was initiated as a response to a news broadcast that repeated the criticism expressed by the State Audit Office on the work of the NEMMC itself, it seemed that the NEMMC used the norms of the Law on Electronic Media to take revenge for the criticism expressed against it.
-After this decision and the motivation underlying it were criticised by several ministers, the NEMMC terminated the proceedings.
-This situation has led to debates regarding the actions of the NEMMC having a censoring nature and the Council itself being politically influenced.
+However, a matter of public concern arose in May 2019 when the media regulatory authority NEMMC initiated an administrative case against the private channel TV3, arguing that it had breached its duty to disseminate only true facts.42 As this case was initiated in response to a news broadcast that repeated criticism expressed by the State Audit Office of the work of the NEMMC itself, it seemed that the NEMMC used the rules of the Law on Electronic Media to take revenge for criticism directed against it.
+After this decision and the underlying motivation were criticised by several ministers,43 the NEMMC terminated the proceedings.
+This situation has led to debates regarding the potentially censorious nature of NEMMC actions and the Council itself being politically influenced.44

-Nevertheless, not all NEMMC decisions towards the media can be seen as arbitrary.
+Nevertheless, not all NEMMC media-related decisions can be seen as arbitrary.

-Some Russian-connected media have expressed an opinion that the prohibition to retransmit the channel Rossija RTR has been censorship; however, this NEMMC decision was taken because of repeated expressions of hate speech.
+Some Russian-connected media entities have expressed the opinion that the prohibition on retransmitting the Rossija RTR channel amounts to censorship;45 however, this NEMMC decision was taken because of repeated expressions of hate speech by the broadcaster.

-From another point of view, the government can influence the media without any specific attacks, but rather by inaction (i.e., non-allocation of funds).
-In 2019, public media, particularly Latvian Radio, announced a financial crisis.
-Without sufficient budget, investigative work and the creation of new content cannot continue, and there is a risk that the Latvian media sector will start to collapse.
-Many participants believe this issue must be resolved at the highest political levels.
+From another point of view, the government can influence the media without making specific attacks, but rather by inaction (i.e., non-allocation of funds).
+In 2019, public media, particularly Latvian Radio, declared a financial crisis.47 Without sufficient budgetary resources, investigative work and the creation of new content cannot continue and there is a risk that the Latvian public media sector will start to collapse.48 Many participants believe this issue must be resolved at the highest political levels.

-However, during the covid-19 crisis on the first half of 2020, National Electronic Mass Media Council (NEMMC) has reported the provision of a wide range of financial support for commercial television and media for national minorities.
-The financial support was aimed towards supporting news and other information broadcasts necessary for raising the awareness of pandemic-related state measures and educating the public about covid-19 prevention.
+However, during the covid-19 crisis in the first half of 2020, the National Electronic Mass Media Council (NEMMC) reported that it was providing a wide range of financial support for commercial TV49 and media for national minorities.50 The financial support was aimed towards supporting news and other information broadcasts necessary for raising awareness of pandemic-related state measures and educating the public about covid-19 prevention.
 Although the support has continued during 2021, with an emphasis on media in the Latgale region,51 it is arguable whether this support is sufficient to resolve any of the sector's major financial issues.

 i Copyright and related rights